byunw/byunw.github.io/my_math_page.md

 Consider the numbers $$1, 2, 3, 4$$.
 Their mean is: 2.5

-First, calculate the squared differences from the mean:
+First, let's substract the mean from each number and square it:

 $$
 \begin{aligned}